J. – Journalist.

 J.: …who was working with you for a long time, for some time now.
 What’s your impression of him?

-He's very excellent.
-He was a big shot in the arm for us in the studio because we'd got to the stage where we thought we knew it all, after, what, eight years?
+B.M.: He’s German.
+He’s very excellent.
+He was a big shot in the arm for us in the studio because we’d got to the stage where we thought we knew it all, after, what, eight years?
 We had our own methods of doing things, making things.
 The music was changing but the sound was a little bit static and Mack changed everything.
 He said, "We can try it a different way."
 And we had a little bit of friction, it was hard to work at first, but having got over the initial stages, we now have a bigger scope and get much better sound.

 R.T.: Yeah, it’s fantastic actually.
 He taught us a good way of being simple again, if you know what I mean, and using the studio more efficiently.
 We really have a very good working relationship.
 He’s a very patient man.